dportik/Alignment_Assessment/README.md

 **Overview and Workflow:**

-The python script ***Alignment_Assessment_v2.py*** should be used to assess alignments and generate output files.
+The python script ***Alignment_Assessment_v2.py*** should be used to assess alignments and generate output files which will be written to a new directory called ***Alignment_Assessment***.
 One of the main output files can then be used to visualize the data and produce plots with the accompanying R script ***Assessment_Figures_Basic_v2.R***.
 The python script will perform assessments on two levels, described below.
 To use the python script, the python module numpy must be installed.
 The usage of the script is very simple, and only requires including the full